robinwu9000/capstone-pley/README.md

 ## Minimum Viable Product
 The main functionality of Yelp is to search for a business and give reviews:
 + without logging in:
   + can search for a business
   + can search by location and category
   + view business details and photos
 + with user login:
   + can write a review
   + can add photos
   + can add a business
- + can edit/suggest changes to business details
- + have business owner accounts

 ## Wireframes
 #### Home/Landing page: https://wireframe.cc/6nX79G